IRL2/nanover-docs/source/concepts/applications.rst

 Radial orient
 #############

-The radial orient feature is a command optionally implemented on the :ref:`command service <command-service>`.
-This command suggests how clients should position their client space (and hence avatars) relative to server space such that all clients are positioned in a circle around the origin.
+The radial orient feature is an optionally implemented command that suggests how clients should position their client space (and hence avatars) relative to server space such that all clients are positioned in a circle around the origin.
 These suggestions are in the form of a